Locations:

 Should I stop cooking with herbs and spices on the list of harmful substances?

-What will happen to my baby if I use something on the harmful substance list?
+What will happen to the fetus if I use something on the harmful substance list?

-Luckily, the chances are greater that the baby will not be affected than that it will.
+Luckily, the chances are greater that the fetus won't be affected than that it will.
 If you ever have any concerns about something you have eaten or been exposed to in anyway, call your healthcare provider.
 Your team of healthcare providers are always happy to answer your questions.

 What else do I need to know about alternative therapies during pregnancy?